shmeni/shmeni.github.io/about.md

 permalink: /about/
 ---

-I'm currently a PhD candidate at the Electrical Engeeniring Faculty at the Technion, Haifa, Israel.
+I'm currently a PhD candidate at the [Accelerated Computing Systems Lab](http://acsl.group/) advised by Prof. Mark Silberstein.
+I'm interested in programming languages, operating systems and security.

 ![board](/assets/home/about.png)